Environmental Management in Production (Eco Factory)

-At DENSO, we have formulated and promoted Eco Factory Guidelines targeting the entire Group since 2007.
+At DENSO, we formulated Eco Factory Guidelines targeting the entire Group in 2007 and have been promoting them ever since.
 In 2016, these guidelines were updated and promoted as DENSO Group Production EMS.

 We have established a total of 80 categories that include four perspectives in the five areas of wastewater, oil and chemicals, the atmosphere, noise, and waste, for risk control, an essential element for DENSO Group Production EMS.
 The EMS will be operated in line with the Global Common Guidelines, which have established five stages of activity levels in each region.

 Eco Factory Concept